Rookirk/CMPM163Labs/README.md

 https://drive.google.com/file/d/1Hdgvnf8qZfsQNJo4QTL-PO2mzTEiYZZG/view?usp=sharing

 I used the height modified and textured mountain from the previous part and the same ocean from the previous part.
 But then I swapped out the fragment shader with one that tinted the mountain texture hot pink.
 And then I also put down some palm trees from the Unity asset "Free Trees by Darth_Artisan".
 I also put down the dog model in the middle of the ocean, kind of like godzilla and bobbed it up and down with a sin function with an input of time.
+I also tinted the light source red.

 # Lab 6 Part 1: